jacobweinstock/salt-ssh/README.md

 ## Salt-SSH in a Container
 Run salt-ssh in a container.
-Initially seeded with a [docker formula](https://github.com/jacobweinstock/docker-formula).
+Initially seeded with a [docker formula](https://github.com/salt-formulas/salt-formula-docker.git).
 * Create a file name `roster`.
 Use the roster.example file as a reference.
+Map it into the docker container `-v ${PWD}/roster:/etc/salt/roster`.
-* Add any pillar data to `/srv/pillar`
+* The container is setup to pull pillar data from git repo(s).
+Add the git repo to `/srv/pillar/deps.sls`.
-* Add any salt formulas to `/srv/salt`
+* The container is setup to pull salt formulas from git repo(s).
+Add the git repo to `/srv/pillar/deps.sls`.
-* Seed additional formulas by adding them to `/srv/pillar/deps.sls`

 ###### Build the image
 ```bash